The Right to Urgency

 So, what was it that bothered me about the second email?
 It honestly wasn’t the offer.
 It was the posture.
 The framing was future-focused and fear-based: What happens if you don’t take action today?
 From someone I’d never met.
 Someone who had never meaningfully been in my inbox.
 Someone who had not yet established any credibility or relational equity with me whatsoever.

-My reaction wasn’t this is overpriced — I hadn’t even seen a price yet.
+My reaction wasn’t this is interesting.
 It was something closer to:

-How $&!% dare you try to scare me into buying from you.
+How $!#%ing dare you try to scare me into buying from you.

 That sentence is about sequence.
 Not sensitivity.